gramener/gramex/gramex/apps/guide/quickstart/README.md

   <div class="card-body">
   <h4 class="card-title"><i class="fas fa-code"></i></h4>
   <p class="card-text">
-    Create a formhandler endpoint on our server by adding the following lines to the empty <kbd>gramex.yaml</kbd> file, which we had created in Step 0:
+    Create a formhandler endpoint on our server by adding the following lines to the empty <kbd>gramex.yaml</kbd> file, which we had created in the previous section:
   </p>
   </div>
 </div>